 Based on the results of the watercourse delineation, EnviroSwift concluded that only the mapped large hillslope seep, which was determined to extend further upslope than mapped on the NWM5, was potentially at risk from sites 2, 3A and 3B and three other smaller hillslope seeps, at risk from sites 26 and 27 respectively, are at direct risk of being impacted.
-As a result of these findings, the layout was amended to avoid these areas as reflected in Alternative 2 (Preferred).
+As a result of these findings, the layout was amended to avoid these areas as reflected in Alternative 2 - previously preferred layout.
+(Note that in the final preferred Alternative 3, site 26 and 27 are completely removed from Farm 824.